 A Tale of Two Mommies by Vanita Oelschlager got my kids out of their seats at the table and glued next to me because they wanted to be that close to the illustrations by Mike Blanc.
 They were so vibrant, and the perspective was so great that both my kids (6 and 3) were immediately smitten.
 The story is great too; it’s really a collection of questions from two friends asking a third about how his family with two mommies work.
 Sometimes adults go straight for the big deep issues.
 But kids just want to know which mom is the one to coach little league and which one bakes cakes.
 The overall feeling readers are left with is that this little boy’s life isn’t all that different at all.

-The Family Book by Todd Parr is a book that doesn’t give readers a narrow definition of family; it doesn’t say that your family has to look a certain way or be the same as your neighbors.
+The Family Book by Todd Parr is a book that doesn’t give readers a narrow definition of family.
+It doesn’t say that your family has to look a certain way or be the same as your neighbors.
 As a teacher, I really appreciated the matter of fact way it embraced diversity.
 It makes mention of some families having two moms or two dads in the same vein as all the other similarities and differences.
 Kids see that families are not all like theirs.
-And it’s important to validate the truth while recognizing that families may not all look alike.
-That all families are made with love.
+And it’s important to validate the truth while recognizing that families may not all look alike but that all families are made with love.
 Great book, cute illustrations, and children love it.
 I used this book in every preschool class I have ever taught from ages 2-5, and all kids loved it.

 In Our Mothers’ House by Patricia Polacco is a lovely story of a family of two moms, three kids, and a big house in Berkley California that was witness to their years and years of love.
 Like many families that don’t fit the “normal” stereotype, these two moms and their kids faced opposition.
 The illustrations in this book show so well the emotions any parent would experience when an angry adult was threatening their family with children present.
 This book is about love.
 It is a window into a family that might be similar to yours or very different.
 But one thing this family has in common with every family is the love that holds it together.